backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 ---
 I was always good at math growing up, but never really enjoyed it.
 It somehow became my passion early in my college career, and I decided to abandon pre-med to pursue a degree in actuarial science.
 I soon began taking notice of how everybody either **loved** math, or they absolutely dreaded it and would say something along the lines of:

 <center>"I'm just not a math person"</center>

 I've always assumed that these people just never truly gave themselves the oppurtunity to love mathematics because they never really tried to to do well and thoroughly conceptualize the material.
 But then I got thinking, is "I'm just not a math person" a legitimate explanation to their failing grades? *Is mathematical ability genetic?*

-In this project, I am looking to build a model that takes seemingly irrelevant details about a student and uses them to predict their mathematical ability.
+For this project, I am looking to build a model that takes seemingly irrelevant details about students, and uses them to predict their mathematical ability.

 <h1><center>Data Exploration</center></h1>
 This is a dataset from the UCI repository that contains the final scores of 395 students at the end of a math program with several features that may or may not impact the future outcome of these young adults.
 The dataset consists of 30 predictive features, and columns for the two term grades and final grade (G1, G2, and G3, respectively).
 The 30 features detail the social lives, home lives, family dynamics, and the future aspirations of the students.
-The two term grades, G1 and G2, will not be included in the actual analysis since they essentially compose the final grade.
+For obvious reasons, the two term grades, G1 and G2, will not be included in the actual model.

 &nbsp;&nbsp;&nbsp;&nbsp; **Outline:**
-1. Variable Identification
+1.)
+Variable Identification
-2. Univariate Analysis
+2.)
+Univariate Analysis
-3. Bivariate Analysis
+3.)
+Bivariate Analysis
-   * Target Correlation
+3a.)
+Target Correlation
-   * Feature Correlation
+3b.)
+Feature Correlation

-I'll import the dataset along with a few libraries I'll be using.

 ```python
 import numpy as np